 You will work as a member of the inter-professional team providing care to patients and their families.
 You will be responsible for the daily care of patients, including team rounds and family meetings.

-The Regional Palliative Consultation Team (RPCT) (minimum of 1 block)
+The Regional Palliative Consultation Team (RPCT) (1 block)

 The RPCT supports, educates and assists primary care professionals in the community to provide high quality palliative care to patients.
 Services include 24/7 telephone consultation, educational sessions, information on community palliative care resources and community-based consultation visits (in homes, long-term care facilities, community hospices and other residential facilities) when they are unable to access ambulatory palliative care services in the Ottawa area.